-The evidence of Wellington's European heritage since its occupation by settlers in the nineteenth century is seen predominantly in buildings, structures, objects, archaeological sites of and areas.
+The evidence of Wellington's European heritage since its occupation by settlers in the nineteenth century is seen predominantly in buildings, structures, archaeological sites or areas.
 At the same time protecting the city's built heritage is not about locking it up.
 The continued use of a heritage building is essential to its survival but it should not be at the loss of its historic and architectural integrity.
 The challenge is to protect the most valued heritage places in an evolving environment while meeting the needs of a rapidly changing community.